Contact Us +9779802027652

 The third stop on our exciting journey is Kathmandu Durbar Square which is one of Nepal’s most historically and architecturally significant landmarks and it is also a UNESCO World Heritage Site .
 It was once the royal palace complex of the Malla kings and then later on the royal palace of the Shah dynasty, this square served as the center of power and culture for centuries in Nepal and so is a historically important place.
 The square also has magnificent palaces, intricately carved temples, and ancient courtyards, each of them reflecting the artistic excellence of the Newar civilization.
 Among its most notable structures is the Hanuman Dhoka Palace, which dates back to the 16th century and now houses the Tribhuvan Museum which preserves Nepal’s royal history.

 A key highlight of Kathmandu Durbar Square is the Kumari Ghar which is the residence of Nepal’s Living Goddess, Kumari who is a young girl revered as the earthly manifestation of Goddess Taleju.
-Another must-see monument in this durbar square is the Taleju Temple, which is a grand three-tiered structure built around the 16th century by King Mahendra Malla, this temple is known for its impressive wood carvings and religious significance that is sure to amaze you.
+Another must-see monument in this durbar square is the Taleju Temple, which is a grand three-tiered structure built around the 16th century by King Mahendra Malla, this temple is known for its impressive wood carvings and religious significance

 The square also features Kasthamandap, an ancient temple from which the name Kathmandu originated from, so you can imagine the significance of this place..
 A visit to this historic site offers a fascinating journey through Nepal’s royal and spiritual heritage, making it an essential stop for anyone exploring Kathmandu.
 Which is the exact reason why we put this place in our third list in our Kathmandu Heritage Tour just before ending our trip by visiting our final destination which is Swayambhunath Stupa.